 Stealth - Despite being 40% larger than an Arleigh Burke-class destroyer the radar signature will be more akin to a fishing boat and sound levels compared to the Los Angeles-class submarine.
 The tumblehome hull will reduce radar return and the composite material deckhouse also will have a low radar return.
 Water sleeting along the sides, along with passive cool air induction in the mack reduces thermal emissions.

-Propulsion - The was orinally planning to use a Permanent Magnet Motor (PMM) within the hull.
-Due to early difficulties with this technology, the decision was made to use the backup proposal of an Advanced Induction Motors (AIM).
-AIM technology has a heavier motor, requires more space, requires a "separate controller" to meet noise requirements, and produces less voltage than the originally planned PMM Integrated Power System.
-But, the AIM is a superior technology to current gas turbines and will be available and workable in the schedule of the DDG-1000.
+Propulsion - The original plan for DDG-1000 propulsion called for a Permanent Magnet Motor (PMM).
+However, due to difficulties with this technology which would have delayed the overall scehdule significantly, the decision was made to use an Advanced Induction Motor (AIM) instead.
+AIM technology is superior to current DDG propuslion technology, but does require a heavier motor, more space, a separate controller to meet noise requirements, and produces less voltage than the proposed PMM System.
+But, the AIM is also very workable for the overall intergrated power system, and was available to meet the schedule for the program.

 Float and Launch, October 28, 2013